-NanoMQ (opens new window) is an open source project for edge computing that started in July 2020 and is the next generation of lightweight, high-performance MQTT messaging broker for the IoT edge computing scenario.
+NanoMQ is an open-source edge computing project released in Jan 2021 and it is the next generation of lightweight, high-performance MQTT messaging broker for the IoT edge computing scenario.

 Github repository address: https://github.com/emqx/nanomq

 NanoMQ in collaboration with NNG.
 Relying on NNG's excellent network API design, NanoMQ can focus on MQTT broker performance and more extended features.
 The goal is to provide better SMP support and a high performance-price ratio in edge devices and MECs.
 There are plans to add other IoT protocols such as ZMQ, NanoMSG, and SP in the future.

 Fully MQTT 5.0 Compliant: Fully support MQTT 5.0/3.1.1, Compatible with all standard open-source MQTT SDKs.

 MQTT Bridges supported: Bridging message from edge to multiple clouds.
 In-line connections to Global cloud services.

 Rule Engine: Unlock the flexibility of data with a SQL-based rule engine.
 Integrates with eKuiper to bring stream processing to the edge.

 Message Persistence: Preserve your business-critical data with built-in data persistence, and resume uploading automatically when the connection is restored.